 - Qualified surviving spouses

 There are 2 ways you can get this benefit:

 You can write to the PMC for your state.
 Find your PMC.

 Include this information:

-- Evidence, like a doctor’s report, that shows you need A&A or Housebound care, or VA Form 21-2680 (Examination for Housebound Status or Permanent Need for Regular Aid and Attendance), which you can have your doctor complete
+- Evidence, like a doctor’s report, that shows you need Aid and Attendance or Housebound care, or VA Form 21-2680 (Examination for Housebound Status or Permanent Need for Regular Aid and Attendance), which your doctor can fill out.
+Download VA Form 21-2680.

 - Details about what you normally do during the day and how you get places